 The International Summer Academy is an integral part of Salzburg's art and education landscape, and it seeks co-operations within this field.
 With its comprehensive programme of events, open free of charge to the public, it makes a significant contribution to local communication of contemporary art.
 It is also an important employer for artists and those wishing to work in cultural institutions.

 The International Summer Academy is under the auspices of the Province of Salzburg and is financed in equal parts by the Town and the Province of Salzburg.
-It is further supported by the Austrian Federal Chancellery - Arts Division; self-generated income consists of the course fees and various other revenues.
+It is further supported by the Austrian Federal Chancellery - Section II Art and Culture; self-generated income consists of the course fees and various other revenues.
 The Director is answerable to the working committee, an advisory board consisting of politicians and administrative representatives of Salzburg Town and Province and the Federal Ministry of Education, Arts and Culture.
 The financial policy is based on economy and expediency, transparency and prudent and sustainable use of resources.

 The International Summer Academy charges course fees; in co-operation with the Society of Friends of the Salzburg International Summer Academy of Fine Arts, it endeavours to find sponsors for grants and scholarships in order to enable talented and needy artists and art students from all over the world to take part in Summer Academy courses.
 These grants always cover the course fees, and in some cases also subsidise travel and accommodation costs.
 The Summer Academy also aims especially to enable artists and art students from countries in Eastern and Southern Europe to participate in courses.